amytai/amytai.github.io/index.markdown

 layout: home
 ---
 I am a post-doctoral researcher at <a href="https://research.vmware.com">VMware Research</a>.
-I am a systems generalist interested in distributed systems, storage systems, and emerging storage technologies.
+I am a systems generalist interested in hardware-software codesign in distributed systems, storage systems, and emerging storage technologies.

 For an up-to-date list of my publications, please refer to my Google Scholar <a href="https://scholar.google.com/citations?user=lOKxtwoAAAAJ">profile</a>.